ArtturiHaatainen/Word-Association-Solitaire-Finnish/README.md

 A simple **word association / category-based solitaire game** for mobile devices.

 Instead of traditional playing cards, the game uses **word cards** and **category cards**.
 The goal is to place each word into the correct category using logic and associations.
+Main reason for making this in Finnish is because I couldn't find any Finnish versions of these types of games.

 The project is planned to be built with **React Native** and run on both **Android and iOS**.